Such Pretty Forks in the Road: Background

 Morissette had been working on the album since at least mid-2017.
 In August 2017 on Anna Faris' podcast Unqualified, Morissette revealed the name of a new song called "Reckoning".
 She described this song as "patriarchy falling down", and said it was in reference to her day in court in regards to the trial in which others were convicted of embezzling from her.
 In early October 2017, on her own podcast Conversation with Alanis Morissette, she detailed a new song called "Diagnosis", in which she describes postpartum depression and how she felt better when she knew what was going on with herself.
 Later that month at the tribute concert Linkin Park and Friends: Celebrate Life in Honor of Chester Bennington, Morissette was invited as a guest to perform "Castle of Glass" and a new song of hers called "Rest".
 She said that she had been working with Mike Farrell and writing new demos.

 In March 2018, Morissette previewed another new song from the album called "Ablaze", dedicated to her children.
 In August 2018 on Laura Whitmore's Sunday Session on BBC Radio 5 Live, she stated that the new album would be a "piano record", and that "Rest" would make the final cut.
 In October 2018, Morissette said that 23 songs would be on the new album when replying to fans.

 In August 2019, Morissette revealed that she was working with Alex Hope and Catherine Marks on her as-of-then untitled record.
 In December 2019, she debuted the songs "Reasons I Drink" and the song "Smiling" during a performance at the Apollo Theater in New York City on 2 December, the latter of which was described as "sanguine" by Suzy Exposito of Rolling Stone.

 On April 16, 2020, Morissette postponed the album to a later date from its initial release date of May 1, 2020, due to the COVID-19 pandemic; "Diagnosis" was released as the third single on April 24, 2020.

 Promotion

 Morissette was scheduled to embark on a world tour for the 25th anniversary of her 1995 album Jagged Little Pill in June 2020, during which she would perform songs from her entire career, including songs from Such Pretty Forks in the Road.
-As of May 2020 the tour has been postponed to 2021 following concerns of the COVID-19 pandemic in the United States.
+In May 2020, the tour was postponed to 2021 following concerns of the COVID-19 pandemic in the United States.